 My schedule didn't run as predicted, what gives?

 The calendar view (watering schedule) uses forecast data to estimate the next scheduled watering.
-However, if the observed weather is hotter/cooler and/or more precipitation/less precipitation is reported than forecasted, the Flexible Daily schedule may change.
+However, if the observed weather is hotter/cooler and/or more precipitation/less precipitation is reported than forecasted, the Flex Daily schedule may change.
 Every night at midnight the schedule will update the forecasted weather data with observed weather data and applies a checkbook style accounting of the moisture level for each zone.
 Any time a zone is calculated to reach its allowed depletion, the zone will be watered.

 Why does my next scheduled watering show "Not Scheduled"?